Meet The Business # 1: No Guts, No Glory – Exeter, UK

 Meet The Business # 8: Ochremoon – Birmingham, UK & Brazil

-Ochremoon emerged from the bright mind of a Brazilian photographer and Architecture Marina Favato, based in Birmingham (UK), that came up with the idea of bringing her love of art into the passion for yoga.
+Ochremoon emerged from the bright mind of a Brazilian photographer and Architecture Marina Favato, based in Birmingham (UK), that came up with the idea of bringing her love of art into her passion for yoga.

 Meet The Business # 9 : Tapiocaria Berlin – Berlin, Germany.